 During the fourth quarter of 2015, the Company completed its annual impairment testing and determined that no impairment of goodwill existed.
 Goodwill at December 31, 2015 totaled \$2.5 billion, representing 26% of total assets.
 The Company has four reporting units of which three of the reporting units have goodwill and include; \$840 million of recorded goodwill to the Company's Europe segment, \$624 million of recorded goodwill to the Company's Latin America segment and \$1 billion of recorded goodwill to the Company's North America segment.
 The testing performed as of October 1, 2015, indicated a significant excess of BEV over book value for North America.
 Both Europe and Latin America exceeded their carrying values by approximately 11% and 20%, respectively, and are determined to be the reporting units having the greatest risk of future impairment if actual results fall modestly short of expectations.
-If the Company's projected future cash flows were substantially lower, or if the assumed weighted average cost of capital was substantially higher, the testing performed as of October 1, 2015, may have indicated an impairment charges that the Company may take in the future could be material to its consolidated results of operations and financial condition.
+If the Company's projected future cash flows were substantially lower, or if the assumed weighted average cost of capital was substantially higher, the testing performed as of October 1, 2015, may have indicated an impairment of one or more of these reporting units and, as a result, the related goodwill may also have been impaired.
+Any impairment charges that the Company may take in the future could be material to its consolidated results of operations and financial condition.
 However, less significant changes in projected future cash flows or the assumed weighted average cost of capital would not have indicated an impairment.
 For example, if projected future cash flows had been decreased by 5%, or if the weighted average cost of capital had been increased by 5%, or both, the resulting lower BEV's would still have exceeded the book value of each of these reporting units.